wp-plugins/just-custom-fields/readme.txt

 == Description ==

 This plugin add custom fields for standard and custom post types in WordPress.
 After installation you will see simple settings page which is self-explanatory to use.

+FILL FREE TO CONTACT ME IF YOU FIND ANY BUGS/ISSUES!

 == Installation ==